 Texas Medical Power of Attorney – What it Does:

-A medical power of attorney is a document in which you (called the “principal”) name someone you trust (called an “agent” or “attorney-in-fact”) to make medical decisions on your behalf should you become unable to make medical decisions in the future.
-The person chosen to be a medical power of attorney for the client has the ability to make certain medical decisions for the client.
+A medical power of attorney is a document in which you (called the “principal”) give someone you trust (called an “agent” or “attorney-in-fact”) the legal power to make medical decisions on your behalf should you become unable to make medical decisions in the future.
+The person chosen in a medical power of attorney has the ability to make certain medical decisions for the client, but the client also retains the power to make medical decisions unless the client has become mentally incapacitated.

 Texas Durable Power of Attorney – What it Does: